-Advanced IRB approach (AIRB) has been used since 2007 for measuring credit risk where a mortgage deed for immovable property or a tenant-owners' right is used as collateral.
-In 2013, permission was received to include tenant-owners' associations with a turnover of less than EUR 50 million in the retail exposure class.
-In 2015, SBAB furthermore received permission to use IRB for excess exposures that are not fully covered by mortgage deeds, property financing using collateral other than directly pledged mortgage deeds and building credits.
-Previously, the standardized approach was used for these exposures.
+The advanced IRB approach (AIRB), requiring own estimates of PD and LGD, has been used since 2007 for measuring credit risk for the retail exposure class consisting of loans to private individuals secured by mortgage deeds on residential property or shares in tenant-owners' associations.
+The foundation IRB approach (FIRB), only requiring own estimates of PD, has been used since 2007 for measuring credit risk for the corporate exposure class consisting of loans to real estate companies and tenant-owners' associations secured by mortgage deeds on immovable property.
+The corporate exposure class also includes real estate companies with building credits.
+In 2013, permission to include tenant-owners' associations with a turnover of less than EUR 50 million in the retail exposure class was received from the SFSA.
+In 2015, SBAB furthermore received permission to use the IRB approach for excess exposures not fully covered by mortgage deeds, property financing using collateral other than directly pledged mortgage deeds and building credits.
+Previously, the standardised approach was used for these exposures.
 In 2023, SBAB received permission to move tenant-owners' associations with a turnover of less than EUR 50 million from the retail exposure class to the corporate exposure class.